nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of animals
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
+*  Zookeepers have to account for a large number of animals and their statuses (health, feeding times etc).

+*   It is easy to lose track without a structured database.

+*   We have thus decided to morph the app into a tracker for an individual zookeeper.

+*   Easier to transfer a large amount of animal information when zookeepers change shifts.
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* Manage animals faster than a typical mouse/GUI driven app.

 ### User stories